 COMPANY PROFILE

 ASP Isotopes (ASPI) is a leader in isotope enrichment technology for the medical, green energy and industrial sectors.
-Of particular interest is the Company's ability to produce "high-assay low-enriched uranium" (HALEU), the fuel required for the next-generation of nuclear reactors.
+Of particular interest is the Company's ability to produce specialised isotopes where Russia has historically dominated the supply chain.